-Since an operating lease is a form of rental service in the same manner as an asset is being rented out to a third party, it is one supply that is a supply of services unlike a financial lease it is the provision of two (2) supplies i.e. a supply of goods and a supply of services.
+Since an operating lease is a form of rental service in the same manner as an asset is being rented out to a third party, it is a supply of services.
+Unlike a financial lease, it is the provision of two (2) supplies, i.e. a supply of goods and a supply of services.
 Each lease payment is treated as though the lessor is making a separate supply of services even though each payment is for the same asset under the same lease agreement.